-As one of today's most exciting young conductors, Domingo enjoys a vibrant career leading internationally acclaimed ensembles including The Metropolitan Opera, the Mariinsky Theatre, Staatsoper Berlin, Opernhaus Zürich, the London Philharmonic Orchestra, Philharmonia Orchestra, Hamburger Symphoniker, Dresdner Philharmonie, Malmö Symphony Orchestra, Borusan Istanbul Philharmonic Orchestra, Mozarteumorchester Salzburg, Orchestre Philharmonique de Radio France, St. Petersburg Philharmonic, New Japan Philharmonic Orchestra, Orchestre Philharmonique Royal de Liège, and Simón Bolívar Symphony Orchestra.
+Domingo Hindoyan enjoys a vibrant career leading acclaimed ensembles and orchestras around the world, including the Metropolitan Opera, Wiener Staatsoper, Deutsche Staatsoper Berlin, Paris Opéra National, Lyric Opera of Chicago, Liceu Barcelona, Mariinsky Theatre, Royal Liverpool Philharmonic Orchestra, Philharmonia Orchestra, London Philharmonic Orchestra, Dresdner Philharmonie, Mozarteumorchester Salzburg, Orchestre Philharmonique de Radio France, St. Petersburg Philharmonic, New Japan Philharmonic Orchestra, and the Simón Bolívar Symphony Orchestra.

-Last season, Domingo made acclaimed debuts at The Metropolitan Opera (L’elisir d'amore), the Mariinsky Theatre (La bohème), Oper Stuttgart (Tosca), Semperoper Dresden (La traviata) and Opéra de Monte-Carlo (I puritani).
-He also returned to Deutsche Staatsoper Berlin with La traviata and Orfeo ed Euridice.
+Other past operatic highlights include The Metropolitan Opera (L'Elisir d'amore), the Mariinsky Theatre (La Bohème), Oper Stuttgart (Tosca), Semperoper Dresden (La Traviata), and Opéra de Monte-Carlo (I Puritani).

 From 2013-2016, Domingo was the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin.
-Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La Traviata, Tosca, L'Elisir d'Amore, La bohème, Il Barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and The Rite of Spring (ballet).
+Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La Traviata, Tosca, L'Elisir d'Amore, La Bohème, Il Barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and the ballet The Rite of Spring.

 Domingo was born in Caracas, Venezuela.
-He began his music studies as a violinist and member of the renowned Venezuelan musical education program El Sistema.
-He went on to study conducting in Europe at the Haute Ecole de Musique de Genève with Professor Laurent Gay.
+He began his music studies as a violinist and member of the renowned Venezuelan musical education program El Sistema and later went on to study conducting in Europe at the Haute École de Musique de Genève with Professor Laurent Gay.